soupypan/soupypan.github.io/_miscitems/studdy.md

 <small>Besides my little plants (I love my plants alright).
 And probably most of the shop menu graphics (kind of proud of that too). </small>

-~~I could sit here and just completely obliterate my app, but let's-~~
+~~I could sit here and just completely obliterate my app, but let's not do that.~~
 - The art, even though that’s the **least** of concerns
 - Bugs like how the timer becomes confused after it surpasses an hour
 - Adding inventory functionality where you can store plants (I originally had this but I couldn’t get it to work properly)